janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

 - **Has Restricted list (optional):** Allows the list metadata field to be restricted to either a specific list of values or to a filtered list of values.
 - Once you enter the all the information click ok to add metadata to Profile Rule.
   ![TThis image shows the WCC Add Profile Rule menu](./images/task3-create-rule-step6.png "This image shows the WCC Add Profile Rule menu")
-- Similarly Add all other metadata according the Customer Profile MetaData.
+- Similarly Add all other metadata according the **Customer Profile MetaData**.
 - Create similar Rule for Insurance Type MetaData and HR Department Metadata and Add the associated meta data to the rule.

-## Task 4: Create Profile
+## Task 3 : Create Profile

 Administrators can use content profiles to selectively include or reorder metadata fields to produce targeted Check In, Update, Content Information, and Search pages.
 Content profiles do not create or modify any Oracle WebCenter Content Server tables.They are simply used as a type of filter for what information is displayed.